 Osteotomy (FHO) surgery

 in Mandeville, LA

-Dr. Gautreaux & Dr. Wheeler are highly trained veterinarians in Mandeville.
-With years of experience they are completely capable in performing this surgery.
+Dr. Wheeler is a highly trained veterinarian in Mandeville.
+With years of experience, he is completely capable of performing this surgery.
 FHO surgery is an important procedure.
 Why not have someone who has trained and practiced around the world help your loved one.
 To learn more or schedule a consultation, call us at (985) 626-5615!

 What to expectHow We Support You:

 - The Latest Technology Used to Perform a FHO Surgery

 - Affordable Treatment Costs